Are you in the process of having your attic insulated with spray foam, but you want to know why your old traditional

 The bottom line is the old insulation needs to be removed because it hinders the airflow into the attic, it can promote mold growth, and it is dirty.
 The old insulation on the floor has been exposed to air from the outside because the attic is vented.

 In some rare cases, we find that it is more beneficial to insulate the attic floor as opposed to the roof deck.
 When this happens, there are some things to take into consideration.

 The first thing to think about is circulation.
 When you insulate the floor of the attic with spray foam, you are essentially cutting it off from the rest of the house, creating an air seal.
 If this is done, your attic will need to be vented.
 The purpose of the vents is to bring that cooler air from outside into the attic to help it maintain a constant temperature, according to Energy Star.

 Another thing to take into consideration is the condensation that will form in your attic.
 The good thing about spray foam insulation on the floor of the attic is when you have that big temperature difference, the dew point will always be inside the foam as long as it is at a thickness that creates an air barrier.
 Even if there is a dew point in the spray foam insulation, condensation won’t form on the warm side of the drywall like it would with a traditional type of insulation.

 The final thing to consider is that any old insulation on the floor of the attic has to be removed before the spray foam can be applied.
 The spray foam cannot work efficiently if any other material is on the floor of the attic.
 If you spray foam on top of old insulation, you won’t be able to get an air seal.

-Now that you have a better understanding why removing old insulation from attic should be done before spray foam insulation can be installed, you may be wondering about the benefits of foam insulation for the rest of your home.
+Now that you have a better understanding of why removing old insulation from the attic should be done before spray foam insulation can be installed, you may be wondering about the benefits of foam insulation for the rest of your home.